1952 VW Split Window Beetle For Sale

 Trunk liner is the proper stapled design.

-The hood lacks the triangle shaped support in the center that would be correct for 52, but it is a flat center hood.
+The hood lacks the triangle shaped support in the center that would be

 Nice binder full of information, photos and receipts accompany the car